2016 is in the bag.

 As I continued through Estonia and Finland, a handful of my festival friends offered me couches to sleep on.
 It was kindness like this that allowed me to travel Europe for so long on so little.
 Hopefully I get to return the favour someday.

 After a couple of nights in Helsinki, I spent two nights in the charming small town of Tammisaari, where I got a peek into small town life in Finland.
 You learn so much from small towns.
-Hard to put into words.
-But hopefully I’ll have a story about this place to publish soon.
+I share the story in my post, A Tammisaari Story.

 After that I headed to Turku, one of Finland’s student cities, and ended up renting a room from my Couchsurfing host.
 I stayed there for four weeks and caught up on some work.
 Made some great friends here too who were super welcoming.
 Finland is an incredible place.